Robustness in Large Language Models: A Survey of Mitigation Strategies and Evaluation Metrics: Mitigation Strategies

+{More broadly, regularization has also been explored for fairness and noisy-label robustness in machine learning \citep{ravichandran2020fairxgboostfairnessawareclassificationxgboost, xu2025collapsedlanguagemodelspromote, heck2024learningnoisylabelsselftaught, Mou_Yue_Zhao_Wang_2024, li2022accuratefairnessimprovingindividual}.
+While many of these works focus on classifiers rather than generative LMs, their principles in penalizing sensitivity to biased features, adjusting loss functions to handle noisy data, or promoting balanced performance across groups, are conceptually transferable to LLMs.
+Together, these methods demonstrate how structured regularization can be leveraged to balance robustness, fairness, efficiency, and generalization in modern language models.}

-\paragraph{Alignment for Robustness} Aligning LLMs with human values during training aims to ensure these systems are helpful and reliable.
-Techniques like supervised fine-tuning (SFT) \citep{sun2024supervisedfinetuninginversereinforcement,luo2024robustftrobustsupervisedfinetuning} on high-quality data and reinforcement learning from human feedback (RLHF) \citep{ouyang2022traininglanguagemodelsfollow,christiano2023deepreinforcementlearninghuman}, which uses human preferences to shape model behaviour, are widely adopted.
-Newer methods, such as Direct Preference Optimization (DPO), simplify alignment by training models directly on preference-ranked outputs, while variants like ORPO, KTO, and AlphaPO \citep{hong2024orpomonolithicpreferenceoptimization,ethayarajh2024ktomodelalignmentprospect,gupta2025alphaporewardshape} seek to enhance efficiency or performance.
+\paragraph{Alignment for Robustness} Aligning LLMs with human values during training aims to ensure these systems are helpful and reliable. {\citep{yao2025tokenconstraintdecodingimproves} develop Token Constraint Decoding (TCD), an inference-time algorithm that enforces alignment between token-level predictions to bolster robustness in noisy settings.
+Their extensive experiments reveal that TCD significantly restores performance degraded by input noise, yielding up to a 39\% absolute gain for smaller models.} Techniques like Supervised Fine-Tuning (SFT) \citep{sun2024supervisedfinetuninginversereinforcement, luo2024robustftrobustsupervisedfinetuning} on high-quality data and Reinforcement Learning from Human Feedback (RLHF) \citep{ouyang2022traininglanguagemodelsfollow, christiano2023deepreinforcementlearninghuman}, which uses human preferences to shape model behaviour, are widely adopted.
+Newer {RL} methods, such as Direct Preference Optimization (DPO), simplify alignment by training models directly on preference-ranked outputs, while variants like ORPO {(Odds Ratio Preference Optimization \cite{hong2024orpomonolithicpreferenceoptimization}), KTO \citep{ethayarajh2024ktomodelalignmentprospect}, and AlphaPO \citep{gupta2025alphaporewardshape}} seek to enhance efficiency or performance. {Inspired by DPO and KTO \citep{safety} inroduce a novel constrained fine-tuning objective designed to protect the generative distribution of initial tokens.
+This formulation enhances the persistence of safety alignment under fine-tuning attacks while maintaining the model’s utility, but adapted to control the deviation from the initial generative distribution for each token position, similarly to the token-wise RL objectives in literature.}

 While primarily focused on safety and helpfulness, alignment inherently contributes to robustness against certain failure modes, particularly attacks designed to elicit harmful or biased content.
 For example, approaches like Safe RLHF \citep{tran2025vulnerabilitymitigationsafetyalignedlanguage} integrate safety-specific rewards to balance helpfulness with risk mitigation.

 However, alignment introduces its own challenges.
 First, models may become overly sensitive to prompt phrasing, leading to inconsistent responses or unnecessary refusals of benign queries \citep{Oh_Demberg_2025,tran2025vulnerabilitymitigationsafetyalignedlanguage}.
 Second, alignment might overlook emerging vulnerabilities, as pre-alignment evaluations often fail to predict post-alignment weaknesses.
 Third, \textit{reward hacking} can occur, where models exploit flaws in their training objectives to maximize scores without genuinely adhering to human intent \citep{herrerapoyatos2025overviewmodeluncertaintyvariability}.
 Finally, methods like RLHF demand extensive computational resources and rely heavily on high-quality, diverse training data, limiting scalability.
 Addressing these trade-offs remains critical to developing reliable, ethically aligned AI systems.